Would having a weekly cheat day – a particular day when you can eat almost anything you want – help you to lose weight in the long run?

 There are ways to cheat your diet and ways to cheat the clock without cheating yourself.

 Medical Doctor Mehmet Cengiz Öz on Eating Plans that Can Reduce Dress Sizes Over Time – http://www.doctoroz.com/gallery/day-off-diet-instructions

 Science Reveals How Restricting Calories Might Prevent Disease – http://www.lifeextension.com/magazine/2011/7/Protection-from-Disease-The-CR-Way/Page-01

-Lucy’s Cookies – http://www.drlucys.com/ (not anti-inflammatory, just less calories than typical cookies)
+Lucy’s Cookies – http://www.drlucys.com/ (not anti-inflammatory, just fewer calories than typical cookies)

-TruWhip – http://www.truwhip.com/ (not anti-inflammatory, just less calories than typical whipped cream)
+TruWhip – http://www.truwhip.com/ (not anti-inflammatory, just fewer calories than typical whipped cream)